 The speed of meteorites is dizzying: up to 15 – 20 kilometres per second!
 Theoretically they might be even 70 km/s fast (252 000 km/h…).
 Now try to imagine what happens if meteorite has a diameter of one kilometre and hits the surface of Earth 300 times faster than jet aircraft!
 It burns a profound hole in atmosphere and kicks the crust of Earth with a terrible force.

 Earth has experienced such terrible bombardment.
 It has been calculated that meteorites with a diameter of 1 km hit Earth every 500,000 years and sometimes there come true behemoths, with a diameter more than 10 km.
 They leave scars in the surface of Earth and traces in the history of climate and life.

 The scars – impact craters

 As the meteorite hits the ground, it is suddenly stopped by the solid mass of Earth’s crust.
 Energy can not disappear without a trace – and the immense kinetic energy of the meteorite is transformed into thermal energy: an incredible explosion takes place in the impact site.
 If the meteorite is smaller, it may explode before hitting the Earth surface, but if it is large – it penetrates the ground and explodes under it, creating a circular crater.

 The size of such craters on Earth might be amazing.
 Vredefort Crater in contemporary South Africa was created by 5 – 10 km large asteroid some 2 billion years ago and has a diameter of 160 km.
-It seems, this blow triggered creation of new volcanoes around the impact crater.
+It seems that this blow triggered the creation of new volcanoes around the impact crater.
 Nowadays it would erase most life forms on Earth.

 Smaller impact craters disappear much sooner (if a few million years go together with a term "sooner") but they are more frequent.
 If they are recent, they still look like true craters and have a visual appeal.